 Most likely led by the memorable ‘Je suis music’ and its socio-political concerns, ‘Cerrone IV’ also featured the hedonistic ‘Music Of Life’.
 A sophisticated jam arranged by Don Ray, which he built on a Bossa/Jazz rhythm pattern.
-Hard to not make the comparison with Graces Jones‘ version of ‘La vie en rose’.
+Hard to not make the comparison with Grace Jones‘ version of ‘La vie en rose’.

 Transient British Acid Jazz band Paprika Soul gave it an outstanding cover version some 24 years after on their second and final album, ‘Into The Light’…

 The son of Italian migrants, Cerrone got himself stuck to the music of Otis Redding by the age of 12.
 He soon after discovered Santana and Jimi Hendrix.

 I remember him telling me how the French record execs rejected his music back in the day.
 They obviously didn’t understand it.
 Nor its construction based on a quite unusual 4X4 beat at the time.
 He nevertheless released his debut-album – ‘Love In C Minor’ – on his own label.
 And eventually got a recording deal with Atlantic Records in America.

 The rest would become history for the drummer.
 Be it on his own as along with Kongas, Alec R. Constandinos and Don Ray.

 Cerrone made himself a reputation while standing apart from anything else.
 Musically as visually speaking, not to mention with his spectacular live performances.